vishnuvardhan-g/vishnuvardhan-g/README.md

 ﻿# vishnuvardhan-g
 Hi there, I'm Vishnu! 👋

 Welcome to my GitHub profile!
-I'm a passionate Data Solutions Developer with expertise in SQL, Snowflake, and data optimization.
+I'm a passionate Data Solutions Developer with expertise in Azure, SQL, Snowflake, and data optimization.
 Here’s a bit about what I do and some of the accomplishments I’m proud of.

 🚀 About Me

-💼 Data Specialist with over 3-7 years in designing, developing, and optimizing data solutions.
+💼 Data Specialist with over 3 plus years in designing, developing, and optimizing data solutions.

 🧠 Skilled in SQL, Snowflake, PL/SQL, and data warehousing.